-Cleaning up urine: the job you never see yourself taking on when you buy that new carpet, sofa or mattress, but one that inevitably comes around if you follow up that purchase with a new baby or a new puppy.
+How to clean urine: the job you never see yourself taking on when you buy that new carpet, sofa or mattress.
+Yet it's a job that inevitably comes around if you follow up that purchase with a new baby or a new puppy.
 So, for that period between your new family member's arrival and them being potty/house-trained, you'll need to know how to clean up urine quickly and effectively if you are to avoid stains (and that tell-tale smell).

 With any stain, the faster you act, the more likely you'll be successful at removing it.
 As with all our methods, it's always worth doing a spot test, particularly on carpets and upholstery, to ensure you don't cause further damage.